 The faculty regularly attends seminars, participates in professional development activities, and networks with other faculty in the information technology field.
-The Professional Development link above describes some of the recent activities.

 The faculty in the CIS program serve as student advisors, assisting students in making informed class selections.
-The CIS program offers a variety of programming, systems analysis, networking, Web design and development, and information technology classes.
+The CIS program offers a variety of programming, systems analysis, networking, data science, Web design and development, and information technology classes.

-In addition to three full-time faculty members, the Computer Information Systems program has an impressive complement of adjunct instructors who teach classes in the discipline.
+In addition to four full-time faculty members, the Computer Information Systems program has an impressive complement of adjunct instructors who teach classes in the discipline.
 Many of the part-time faculty are employed full time in the area in which they instruct and bring to the class an unparalleled industry perspective.

 Professionally, I hold a Bachelor of Science Degree in Education from the University of Maine System and a Masters of Science in Business Administration from Husson College.
 Fifteen years of industry experience and 27 years of post-secondary teaching...
 View More

 Originally I am from Maine, joined the Army and served 22 years as an Armor crewman on a M1A1 Abrams tank.
 I was stationed in many locations around the U.S., Europe, and Korea until I retired in 2004.
 I worked the last two years of my Army career in ...
 View More